-***NOVEMBER 2019 UPDATE***
+***DECEMBER 2019 UPDATE***

 Back in August of 2017, the Town of Arlington launched the Arlington Community Choice Aggregation (CCA) program for residents and businesses.
-The primary goals of the program are to provide a cost-effective, stable, and responsible alternative to utility electricity rates for participating consumers.
-The program also offers participants exciting renewable energy options from which to choose.
-Since the program’s inception, Arlington residents and businesses have purchased 15,000,000 extra kilowatt hours of electricity produced from renewable sources, equivalent to taking 2,138 gasoline-powered passenger vehicles off the road for an entire year.
+The primary goals of the program are to provide a cost-effective, stable and responsible alternative to utility electricity rates for participating consumers.However, the program also offers participants exciting renewable energy options from which to choose.
+The program was approved by Arlington Town Meeting, the Board of Selectmen, and the Massachusetts Department of Public Utilities.

 You can view excerpts from that presentation and learn more about the program in the Arlington Public News video below: